 Pre and Post – Natal Care

-Keperra Physiotherapy and Sports Injury Clinic provides treatment and advice for women during and following pregnancy.
+At Keperra Physiotherapy and Sports Injury Clinic we provide women’s health treatment, rehabilitation, and advice during and following pregnancy that includes:-

 - Core stability (abdominal) and pelvic floor strengthening.